bozone403/CivicOS/README.md

 ## Support

 The platform is designed for Canadian political data and civic engagement.
-All data sources are authentic government feeds and official publications.
+All data sources are authentic government feeds and official publications.# Build optimization